This post may contain affiliate links. For more information, see our Disclosure page.

 French Toast Bake – I can never seem to make good French toast if I just make it for breakfast.
 I’ve only ever had luck with the kind that sits overnight and then bakes the next day.
 This is a really easy recipe that uses Texas toast, brown sugar, melted butter, eggs, milk, and vanilla.
 Chill overnight and bake for 45 minutes when you’re ready.
 Top with powdered sugar and syrup.
 Obviously.

 Overnight Cinnamon Rolls – I have a recipe for homemade cinnamon rolls that are to die for.
 But they take a looooong time to make so it’s never at the top of my list of things that sound like fun to make.
 But this recipe is for cinnamon rolls that can be made ahead of time.
 Make the dough, let rise and roll out as usual.
 Instead of baking right away, cover tightly with plastic wrap and refrigerate.
-Pull out in the morning and let rise for 1 to 1 1/2 hours or stick in a 100°F oven for 35 minutes.
+Pull out in the morning and let rise for an hour or so (or stick in a 100°F oven for 35 minutes).
 Bake at 350°F for 22-24 minutes.
 Cool and then frost with a cream cheese glaze.
 It doesn’t get any better than this.

 Slow Cooker Gingerbread Oatmeal – ‘Tis the season and all that.
 If you want to go all festive for your Christmas breakfast try this overnight gingerbread oatmeal recipe.
 Use steel cut oats for this one and not quick or old-fashioned oats.
 Combine oats, water, molasses, and all your gingerbread spices in a slow cooker.
 Cook on low overnight and wake up to the smell of Christmas.